michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

     Taproot resolves this down to one parameter by requiring valid transactions using Taproot spends include a certain amount of data for each sigop that succeeds.
-The rule is one free sigop and then 50 bytes of data for each additional sigop.
+The rule is one free sigop and then the witness must contain 50 bytes of data for each additional sigop.
 Since Schnorr signatures are at least 64 bytes, this should provide more than enough space to cover all expected uses, and it means that miners can simply include the most profitable valid Taproot transactions in